 This project combines two things of your interest: zombies and budget-friendly craft supplies.
 Give it a shot for the best-looking garden this Halloween.

 Coming in contact with a magnified version of the good old garden spider is the worst nightmare of every trick-or-treater.
 And the best part is that the screams and swears will come through before they realize it’s fake!
 Get the instructions here.

 17. Halloween Cemetery Fence

 Sometimes the simplest of things can make you shudder.
-Take this DIY idea for example.
+Take this DIY idea, for example.
 It recreates the typical cemetery fence scene in your yard using thrifty finds from the dollar store.

 18. Shady Cemetery Fence

-Take a cue from this DIY to convert your yard into a gloomy cemetery space complete with crosses, tombstones, and fence.
+Take a cue from this DIY to convert your yard into a gloomy cemetery space complete with crosses, tombstones, and a fence.
 Don’t hesitate to toss a stray bone or two on the ground just for peeps!

 19. Lonely Yard Zombie